New Jersey Domestic Violence Lawyers

 A perpetrator of domestic violence must be at least 18 years old, legally emancipated, or be married or have a child (or be pregnant with a child).

-At Choi Law Firm, our experienced domestic violence attorneys in NY can provide the legal assistance you need in domestic violence cases arising from:
+At the Choi Law Firm, our experienced domestic violence attorneys in Bergen County, NJ can provide the legal assistance you need in domestic violence cases arising from:

 - Terroristic threats